 I think that was the comfort that we had working in the community, having an Indigenous lead crew and the full support of our producers and the community.
 It was a hard shoot, but it was also filled with a lot of laughter.
 When those three women came in, it was so much fun.
 They’re so natural in the way that they performed.
 They had built so much trust with each other and with their crew.'That was the comfort that we had working in the community, having an Indigenous lead crew and the full support of our producers and the community.
 It was a hard shoot, but it was also filled with a lot of laughter.'Click To Tweet

-7R: You mentioned in the press notes that you had a crew that was both Indigenous and non-Indigenous.
+7R: You mentioned in the press notes for Falls Around Her that you had a crew that was both Indigenous and non-Indigenous.
 What does that mean?

 We brought in a knowledge keeper with ceremony that was available, and we brought them into set.
 We also had a fire keeper with us.
 And we had a community liaison, somebody who was always working to make sure we tried not to disrupt daily lives.
 We tried not to disrupt anything and made sure there was proper cleanup.
 So we were just working with the community all the time.
 That was important obviously because it’s my community, but also, that’s the way we should be working.

 We tried to hire as many Indigenous people as we could, from drivers to costume designers to traditional knowledge keepers to people who knew how to get us in and out of the areas.
 People who had all kinds of skills that don’t necessarily translate to your typical film sets but really were assets at the end of the day.

 7R: It seems like it’s a really exciting time for Indigenous filmmaking in Canada.
 There seems to be so many talented filmmakers making so many exciting films.
 Do you feel like it’s getting better as far as finding funding?